DumbTost/simple-password-manager/README.md

-# simple-password-manager
+# Description
-An simple password manager written in C++ as a side project
+An simple password manager written in C++ as a side project which aims to provide users with an simple command line interface for managing their passwords easier.

+# Libaries used
+- Currently only using Sqlite3 for managing the database.

+# Features that are being developed
+- Security
+- More commands